inspec/inspec-k8s/docs-chef-io/content/inspec/resources/k8s_job.md

 +++

-Use the `k8s_job` Chef InSpec audit resource to test the configuration of a specific job in the specified namespace.
+Use the `k8s_job` Chef InSpec audit resource to test the configuration of a specific Job in the specified namespace.

 ## Installation